-Where it has a positive impact on the progress of an individual child, we also offer a range of evidence-based materials and equipment across the school for children with SEND, e.g. Numicon in maths, iPads, Dyslexia-friendly font/line spacing, Wobble cushion, chew toy.
+Where it has a positive impact on the progress of an individual child, we also offer a range of evidence-based materials and equipment across the school for children with SEND, e.g. Numicon in maths, iPads, Dyslexia-friendly font/line spacing, Wobble cushion, Widget vocabulary banks.
 This Provision is part of their every day.

 Targeted Intervention for children with SEND is additional to things provided as part of the school's usual curriculum strategies.
 Such provision may be part of their Edukey SEND Plan.
 We offer a range of evidence-based intervention programmes across the school for children, including those with SEND - see below.

-After assessment and target setting, we include best practice Interventions from the $\underline{\text{EEF}}$.
+After assessment and target setting, we include best practice Interventions from the EEF.
 They are short term and often led by a trained TA linked to the child's class.
 They are managed carefully so that children miss minimum curriculum time.

-To accelerate progress in maths To accelerate progress in language and literacy To accelerate progress in physical development To accelerate social and emotional development Access to Education Maths Toolkit Target Ladders: Dyscalculia Power Maths Pre-teaching TTRockStars & Numbots NumberSense Learning Club Access to Education Reading/Writing/Spe aking and Listening Toolkits TalkBoost/WellCom FFT Reading Recovery and/or 1:1 Reading Fresh Start Literacy programme Pre-teaching Vocabulary Target Ladders: Developing Co-ordination Physiotherapy programmes of work The Sensory Room Yoga and Movement for Regulation Rainbow Room (KS2) Nurture Group (KS1) MHST Worker School Counsellor Social Stories Talkabout Self-Esteem and self-awareness (bespoke curriculum) Speech & Language programmes of work Target Ladders: Dyslexia Language for Thinking Precision Teaching and Toe-by-Toe Talkabout Friendship Skills Practical Pragmatics Lego Therapy 39 Back to Contents
+To accelerate progress in maths To accelerate progress in language and literacy To accelerate progress in physical development To accelerate social and emotional development Access to Education Maths Toolkit Target Ladders: Dyscalculia Pre-teaching TTRockStars & Numbots NumberSense Access to Education Reading/Writing/Spe aking and Listening Toolkits WellCom 1:1 Reading and/or Literacy Gold Fresh Start Literacy programme Pre-teaching Vocabulary Speech & Language programmes of work Target Ladders: Dyslexia Target Ladders: Developing Co-ordination Occupational Therapy programmes of work Physiotherapy programmes of work The Sensory Room The Bridge Physical Reset area The Bridge MHST Worker Social Stories Talkabout Self-Esteem and self-awareness Talkabout Social Skills Talkabout Friendship Skills Practical Pragmatics Lego Therapy Precision Teaching 39 Back to Contents